zuozuojia/CV/index.md

 <br>
 - Designed and developed independently the electronic control software architecture based on RT-Thread.

+Code design and writing of the robot's electronically controlled PTZ, including:

-Two-axis PTZ control based on cascade PID, the data source can be switched smoothly by IMU and magnetic encoder.
+Two-axis PTZ control based on cascade PID;

+Temperature Controller Algorithm Based on Special PID Gyroscope;

+Algorithms for remote control of robot bombing, movement, vision-based automatic aiming and attacking target,etc.;

 Fix errors in peripheral driver codes such as CAN, PWM, etc. in RT-Thread.
-Accomplished temperature controller algorithm based on gyroscope with special PID.
-Developed algorithms such as remote control of robot bombing and movement.
-Accomplished vision-based automatic targeting algorithm.

-- Self-developed motor intelligent control board software based on RT-Thread.
+- Developed motor intelligent control board software:

-Design a master-slave communication protocol based on CAN communication, including setting commands, controling commands, reading commands, error handling and its feedback messages.
-Achieved one command from the host controlling the automatic initial position calibration of the motor, automatic angle/speed closed loop, etc..
+Achieved the automatic initial position calibration of the motor, angle/speed closed loop, etc.;

-Automatic processing mechanism of master and slave machine offline, motor locked rotor, and offline alarm.
+Automatic processing mechanism of master and slave machine disconnection, motor stall and disconnection alarm, etc.;
 <br>

 01/2021 – 04/2021	**Vision/Algorithm Engineer**